HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: 2.0

 \section{\holodeck 2.0}

-\holodeck 2.0 is a vision-language-guided system, facilitated by VLMs and 3D generative models, that can produce and edit diverse, customizable, and stylistically varied open-domain 3D scenes in Blender.
+\holodeck 2.0 is a vision-language-guided system, facilitated by VLMs and 3D generative models, that can produce and edit diverse, customizable, and stylistically varied 3D scenes.

-As shown in Figure \ref{fig2}, \holodeck 2.0 systematically generates open-domain 3D scenes from text or images utilizing the following specialized modules: (1) \textbf{Scene Analysis Module} parses the object properties and background information that should appear in the scene from input text or images; (2) \textbf{Object Generation Module} leverages 3D asset generation models to produce 3D assets from quality‑controlled object images; (3) \textbf{Scene Generation Module} iteratively generates semantically and physically coherent object layouts based on spatial constraints; (4) \textbf{Scene Editing Module} automatically applies personalized adjustments to the scene based on human feedback.
+As shown in Figure \ref{fig2}, \holodeck 2.0 systematically generates 3D scenes from text utilizing the following specialized modules: (1) \textbf{Scene Analysis Module} parses the object properties and background information that should appear in the scene from input text; (2) \textbf{Object Generation Module} leverages 3D asset generative models to produce 3D assets from quality‑controlled object images; (3) \textbf{Scene Generation Module} iteratively generates semantically and physically coherent object layouts based on spatial constraints; (4) \textbf{Scene Editing Module} automatically applies personalized adjustments to the scene based on human feedback.

-In the following, we describe how each module of \holodeck 2.0 operates, specifically illustrating how it coordinates VLMs and 3D asset generation models to accomplish scene generation and editing.
-We also present its direct application to game design.
+In the following, we describe how each module of \holodeck 2.0 operates, specifically illustrating how it coordinates VLMs and 3D asset generative models to accomplish scene generation and editing.
 Detailed information about \holodeck 2.0 is also available in the supplement.